WailanTirajoh/dbviewer/README.md

 DBViewer includes several UI enhancements for a smoother user experience:

+### Dynamic Database Name Display

+The sidebar header automatically displays the current database name, making it easier to identify which database you are working with.
+For databases with long names, the display is automatically truncated with an ellipsis (...), but hovering over the name reveals the full database name in a tooltip.

 ### Fixed Navigation Header

 The top navigation bar remains fixed while scrolling, providing constant access to navigation controls.